 4. Not Accounting for Risk Early in the Growth Phase

 Growth doesn’t come without risk.
 As you plan your growth strategy, have a “Plan B” in place that accounts for any hurdles along the way that might impede growth.
 Things like hiring problems, manufacturing issues, unexpected expenses, cash flow challenges, patent infringements, and so on.

 Go back to your SWOT analysis and identify these risks or threats and think about ways you can fix or get around them.
 These are also good conversations to have with your mentor as well as your accountant and/or lawyer.

 5. Failing to Plan for Cash Flow Issues

-Small businesses are particularly susceptible to cash flow problems, with growth comes extra cost—inventory must be procured, marketing campaigns executed, new hires paid, and so on.
-If your outgoings are more than your income, even for a short period, paying your bills gets difficult – fast!
+Small businesses are particularly susceptible to cash flow problems—90 percent close their doors for this reason alone.
+And with growth comes extra cost—inventory must be procured, marketing campaigns executed, new hires paid, and so on.
+If your outgoings are more than your income, even for a short period, paying your bills gets difficult.

 As you plan for growth, create a cash flow forecast and focus on building your business credit so that you can access financing should you need it.
 Ditch your personal credit card in favor a business one that you can use for large purchases (many offer 0 percent APR introductory offers).